 Premium IOL Cataract Surgery in Bangalore - See Near, Intermediate & Far Without Glasses

 Cataract surgery is no longer just about removing a cloudy lens.
 With today's premium IOL technology - trifocal, EDOF, toric - it is an opportunity to achieve the best vision of your life.
-Dr Naren Shetty at Narayana Nethralaya explains every lens option, the latest technology, and how to choose the right IOL for your lifestyle.
+Dr. Naren Shetty at Narayana Nethralaya explains every lens option with clarity, introduces the latest technology, and helps you choose the right IOL for your lifestyle.

-Cataract surgery is one of the most commonly performed surgical procedures in the world — and one of the most life-changing.
-When the natural lens becomes cloudy (cataract), it is removed and replaced with an artificial intraocular lens (IOL).
-The choice of IOL determines the quality of your vision for the rest of your life.
+Cataract surgery is among the most commonly performed surgical procedures worldwide and one of the most transformative for patients’ quality of life.
+When cataract causes the natural lens of the eye to become cloudy, it is replaced with an artificial intraocular lens (IOL).
+Choosing the right IOL is essential, as it can shape the clarity and quality of your vision for years to come.

 Dr Naren Shetty, Director and Head of Cataract & Refractive Surgery at Narayana Nethralaya, has performed over 27,000 cataract and refractive surgeries.
-He offers every category of premium IOL - monofocal, toric, trifocal, and extended depth of focus (EDOF) - and selects the right lens based on your eye anatomy, lifestyle, and visual goals.
+He offers the complete range of premium IOLs monofocal, toric, trifocal, and extended depth of focus (EDOF) and recommends the right lens after carefully evaluating your eye anatomy, lifestyle, and visual goals.

 Phacoemulsification - Modern Cataract Surgery